Bluebird (Marvel Comics)

 Bluebird (Sally Avril), sometimes rendered Blue Bird, is a fictional character appearing in American comic books published by Marvel Comics.
 She is usually depicted as a supporting character in the Spider-Man series.

+In other media, Sally Avril has appeared in the animated series The Spectacular Spider-Man, voiced by Grey DeLisle; in the film The Amazing Spider-Man (2012), portrayed by Kelsey Asbille; and in the Marvel Cinematic Universe (MCU) films Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), and Spider-Man: No Way Home (2021), played by Isabella Amara.

 Publication history

 Created by Stan Lee and Steve Ditko, Sally Avril first appeared in Amazing Fantasy #15 (1962).
 Sally was a minor member of Flash Thompson's entourage, appearing in only one issue during the Silver Age.
-Her "Bluebird" career was created by Busiek (scripts) and Olliffe (pencils) in 1996.
+Her "Bluebird" career was created by Kurt Busiek (scripts) and Pat Olliffe (pencils) in 1996.